MrCNeale/mrcneale.github.io/_posts/2016-11-21-VCIX-NV-Exam-Experience.md

 ====================
 The room was ok, very standard fayre for VCP/VCAPs.
 The connection to the remote lab was ok and the infamous LAG wasn't overly noticeable compared to a Lab in the US I do a lot of my day job in.....so no excuse to blame it on there!
 DOH!
-There are quite a few posts detailing the lab layout and Josh Andrews gives a good precis of it at [http://sostechblog.com/2016/06/16/current-vcix6-nvvcix-nv-exam-environment/] ([http://sostechblog.com/2016/06/16/current-vcix6-nvvcix-nv-exam-environment/] "VCIX Lab Layout") now this will be of very little use to anyone now as the exam is set to retire at the end of the month and the new VCAP6-NV Deploy has been released.
+There are quite a few posts detailing the lab layout and Josh Andrews gives a good precis of it at
+<[http://sostechblog.com/2016/06/16/current-vcix6-nvvcix-nv-exam-environment/> now this will be of very little use to anyone now as the exam is set to retire at the end of the month and the new VCAP6-NV Deploy has been released.
 The exam was ESXi5.5 and NSX6.0.2.
 So very old stuff and needed some unlearning.

 The Prep